kauri-io/Content/ENS/ens-beginners-guide.md

 In fact, ENS doesn't just map to addresses.
 ENS is highly extensible and supports many types of mappings.
 The same friendly name can be mapped to multiple endpoints at the same time.

-So `ethereum.eth` name could point to:
+So the `ethereum.eth` name could point to:
 - A multisig wallet contract address
 - Public encryption keys for secure communication
 - Website content (via IPFS hash or multihash)